 - App memory: Memory taken by apps and processes.

-- Wired Memory: Memory has been taken by data reserved for apps and not clearable.
+- Wired Memory: Memory has been taken by data reserved for apps and is not clearable.

 - Compressed: inactive memory that is not available for other programs.